roytang/blog/content/post/2022/10/weeknotes-10-03/index.md

 - Family stuff: We are expecting a new niece/granddaughter in the family later this week!
 - I still want to participate in some events like [Inktober](https://inktober.com/) and [Hacktoberfest](https://hacktoberfest.com/), have to figure out how to get into those.
 (Although not yet sure if I'll follow Inktober itself or some other drawing prompt list... apparently [the guy who started it is a bit problematic](https://twitter.com/LakeElysia/status/1576288170605363200).)
 - I think the new MCU one-shot special **Werewolf by Night** comes out this week, but I'm not really that interested as I'm not familiar with the source material.
 And I still haven't even started with Andor lol.
 I'm sure I'll get around to it eventually.
+- Alchemy drop for DMU on **Magic Arena** is scheduled for later this week.